ckiplab/ckipnlp/README.rst

 Detail
 ------

-See https://ckipnlp.readthedocs.io/ for API details.
+See https://ckipnlp.readthedocs.io/ for full documentation.

 License
 -------